 Converting to AMSOIL or Breaking in a New Engine: Critical Information That You Need to Know.

-Some of the most frequent questions people ask us about AMSOIL are: what is required in order to convert to AMSOIL synthetic oils and filters, how long do I have to wait before installing AMSOIL in a new engine, what about motorcycles, and what differences can I expect to notice once I’ve converted to AMSOIL?
+Some of the most frequent questions people ask us about AMSOIL are: what is required in order to convert to AMSOIL synthetic oils and filters, how long do I have to wait before installing AMSOIL in a new engine, what about motorcycles, and what differences can I expect to notice once I’ve changed to AMSOIL?

 Here are our former-OEM-engineer’s answers in a detailed explanation: